dustinhayes/JS-Unplugged/README.md

 }
 ```

 A slighly more complex control flow statement is the `switch` statement.
 The `switch` statement takes an expression and tests that expression against each case value until a match is found, resulting in that case's list of statements to be executed.
 If no match is found the default case's list of statments is executed.
+If the matched case's list of statements does not contain a `break` keyword, you will fall through to the next case.

 ```javascript
 switch (/* expression */) {